 Risk essentially means the possibility of losing some or all of the money you have invested.
 Risk levels differ for each asset class.

-There is also risk in doing nothing and leaving your money in a low-interest savings account or an investment that pays little interest.
+There is also a risk in doing nothing and leaving your money in a low-interest savings account or an investment that pays little interest.

 What is Risk Tolerance?

 Your risk tolerance is your willingness to accept a level of risk in order to achieve a given return, and it is different for each person.
 Identifying which investment products are more risky than others is an important piece of work that you and your registered investment advisor must do to make sure investments are within your risk tolerance.

 Investors take risks to earn dividends, interest, or capital gains to increase the value of their assets over time.